noah-schroeder/reviewbook/11-Conventional-Meta-Analysis.Rmd

 Finally, we need to tell metafor where to find the data, and we have to refer to data already in R. We use our datafile '**dat**'.
 :::

-Now if you can make sure the effect size and variance for each effect size were calculated:
+Now if you want to, you can make sure the effect size and variance for each effect size were calculated:

 ::: rmdnote
 ``` r